 In an effort to better understand your issue, we’ve included some definitions for the terminology used in your mistake below.
 Please feel free to skip this area as it is still a work in progress and there is a chance we will define the word inaccurately.

-Quickbooks – Developed by Intuit, Inc., QuickBooks is a well-known accounting program for small and medium-sized businesses.
+Quickbooks – Developed by Intuit, Inc., Quickbooks error code 6000 is a well-known accounting program for small and medium-sized businesses.
 All Windows versions of QuickBooks ProPremierEnterprise offer programmatic access to QuickBooks using Intuit’s SDKXML-based APIs.

 6000 – Quickbooks Error 6000 symptoms